SkyLarping/cipher/README.md

 ## 🏁 Overview

  - PyCipher is a CLI Tool **command-line cryptography utility** written in Python.
 It allows users to **encode and decode messages** using common encoding schemes.
- - *This tool is designed for educational purposes only* , quick transformations, and lightweight usage directly from the terminal.
+ - *This tool is designed for educational purposes only and for basic usage , security is not guarranted , as the tool is only for experimental and CTF use* , quick transformations, and lightweight usage directly from the terminal.

 <img width="1920" height="1080" alt="20251214_17h23m32s_grim" src="https://github.com/user-attachments/assets/31b4f9ed-e028-4d83-9ba3-2f60da0f4796" />